Card Tricks

 Jeff Kowski says...

-True magic lies in using performance as a 'conduit' for creativity and sharing personal ideas, fostering an emotional connection with viewers.
+He believes that true magic lies in using performance as a 'conduit' for creativity and sharing personal ideas, fostering an emotional connection with viewers. [...]
+He encourages magicians to embrace their individuality and create performances that genuinely reflect who they are.

 Marc Spelmann says...

-The initial reaction from adults – a mixture of amusement and bewilderment – as a pivotal moment, sparking a desire to possess a 'magical power' that they couldn't replicate.
+The initial reaction from adults – a mixture of amusement and bewilderment – was a pivotal moment, sparking a desire to possess a 'magical power' that they couldn't replicate.
+This focus on eliciting a 'wow' response, rather than simply performing tricks, seems to be a core principle in his approach to magic.

 Ollie Mealing says...